Frxst52/CEP146-project-ai/video_script.md

 ### [Shot 2: Introduction] - Kai

+Before we begin, here's a tiktok video that went viral because of AI

 https://www.tiktok.com/@itswillandtina/video/7437112158305045768

 This tiktok video will be used as a hook for AI Girlfriend and Boyfriend